 What are the best ways to store leftover Rhodes Rolls?

-Store leftover Rhodes Rolls in an airtight container at room temperature for up to two days.
-For longer storage, consider freezing them and reheating when ready to enjoy.
+Store leftover Rhodes Rolls in airtight container at room temperature for up to two days.
+For longer storage, freeze them and reheat when ready to eat.

 Can you freeze Rhodes Rolls?

 Yes, you can freeze both unbaked and baked Rhodes Rolls.
-Place them in an airtight container or freezer bag, ensuring as much air as possible is removed to prevent freezer burn.
+Put them in freezer bags, squeeze out as much air as you can to avoid freezer burn.

 How do you reheat Rhodes Rolls?

-To reheat, simply place the rolls in a preheated 350°F (175°C) oven for about 10 minutes, until warm.
-For a quicker option, use a microwave, heating them in 10-15 second intervals.
+To reheat, put the rolls in a 350°F (175°C) oven for about 10 minutes until theyre warm.
+For a quick option, microwave them in 10–15 second bursts.

 Are Rhodes Rolls available gluten-free?